gatsbyjs/gatsby/packages/gatsby-image/README.md

 ## Art-directing multiple images

-If you want to show different images at different breakpoints (also known as [art direction](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#Art_direction), you can define your own array of `fixed` or `fluid` images, along with a `media` key per image, and pass it to `gatsby-image`'s `fixedImages` or `fluidImages` props.
+`gatsby-image` supports showing different images at different breakpoints, which is known as [art direction](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#Art_direction).
+To do this, you can define your own array of `fixed` or `fluid` images, along with a `media` key per image, and pass it to `gatsby-image`'s `fixedImages` or `fluidImages` props.
 The `media` key that is set on an image can be any valid CSS media query.

 ```jsx
 import React from "react"